davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 The process of updating all the replicas this way is called **replication**.
+Since we have a single leader node which coordinates the process of replicating updates, let's call this algorithm the **single-leader replication** algorithm.

-This is a good enough starting point for a design sketch, although we're still missing some of the details.
-Next, let's switch focus and consider how to fail over.
+Of course, single-leader replication alone doesn't solve the problem.
+It's not enough to have backup copies of the variable, we also need to switch over to a new leader when the existing leader crashes.
+Switching to a new leader on failure is called a **failover**.

 ## Leader Failover